-A program designed by an agency to actively assist its surplus and displaced employees by providing selection priority for competitive service vacancies.
-Under the career transition assistance plan (CTAP), you must notify employees who are surplus or have been displaced from your agency of vacancies that your agency plans to fill in their local commuting area.
+The Career Transition Assistance Program (CTAP) is a program designed by an agency to actively assist its surplus and displaced employees by providing selection priority for competitive service vacancies.
+Under the CTAP, the agency will notify agency surplus or displaced employees of vacancies that the agency plans to fill in the local commuting areas of those surplus or displaced employees.
 (See Chapter 4 and 5 CFR Part 330).

-To receive CTAP consideration, you must apply to a position:
+To receive CTAP consideration, you must:

 What to submit:

-1. One of the following: • Your Reduction in Force (RIF) separation notice;
+- Your Reduction in Force (RIF) separation notice;

-• Your Reduction in Force (RIF) notice offering a lower graded position accompanied by a declination of the offer (the RIF notice must state that declination will result in separation under RIF);
+- Your RIF notice offering a lower graded position accompanied by a declination of the offer (the RIF notice must state that declination will result in separation under RIF);

 - Certificate of expected separation; or

 2. Your Notification of Personnel Action(s), SF-50(s), or other official documentation that shows:

-a.
-You are a current: i. career or career-conditional competitive service employee, in tenure group 1 or 2, at grade GS-15 or equivalent and below; or
+- i. career or career-conditional competitive service employee, in tenure group 1 or 2, at grade GS-15 or equivalent and below; or

-ii. excepted service employee serving without time limit at grade GS-15 or equivalent and below who has been conferred noncompetitive appointment eligibility and selection priority by law for competitive service positions; and
+- ii. excepted service employee serving without time limit at grade GS-15 or equivalent and below who has been conferred noncompetitive appointment eligibility and selection priority by law for competitive service positions; and

-b.
+- b.
 The position you may be or are being separated from:

-i.
+- i.
 Is equal to or higher than the grade of the job announced; and

-ii.
+- ii.
 Has the same or higher promotion potential as the job announced; and

-iii.
+- iii.
 Is in the same local commuting area as the job announced.

 3. Your most recent performance rating of record (which must be rated at least fully successful or equivalent).